The 6 Dos and Don’ts of Successful Home Staging

-DON’T use your own or the seller’s subjective style as a guide.
+DON’T use your own or the seller subjective style as a guide.

 DO involve the seller in the staging process.

-Stagers and real estate agents should be the driving force behind the staging design.
+Home stager and real estate agent should be the driving force behind the home staging design.
 But including the seller builds trust and a better working relationship.
 At the end of the day, they are the client and should be treated as such.
-Stagers should work around their schedule and keep sellers informed throughout the staging process.
+Home stager should work around their schedule and keep seller informed throughout the staging process.
+The staging design should be primarily overseen by stagers and real estate agents.
+However, involving the seller in the process fosters trust and enhances the working relationship.
+Ultimately, they are the ones who have hired the professionals home stager and should be treated as valued clients.
+Stagers should accommodate the seller schedule and regularly update them on the progress to stage a home.

-DON’T leave the home feeling empty or cold.
+DON’T leave the home look feeling empty or cold.

 DO declutter and depersonalize.

-Too much clutter can make a room feel small and personal items can make potential buyers feel like they’re intruding--two things that could turn people away from your property.
+Too much clutter can make the home feel small and personal items can make potential buyers feel like they’re intruding two things that could turn people away from your property.
 Be sure to box up and remove any unnecessary or personal items before staging.
-These include trophies, souvenirs, family portraits and vacation pictures--anything that makes a house look like your home instead of a home
+These include trophies, souvenirs, family portraits and vacation pictures anything that makes a house look like your home instead of a home.

 DON’T rely on any single design or color scheme.